How to contribute

 F3D welcomes all contributors, regardless of skill level or experience!

-To contribute to F3D, you may want to take a look at the opened issues, especially, the ones with the “good first issue” label.
+To contribute to F3D as a developer, you may want to take a look at the opened issues, especially, the ones with the “good first issue” label.
 If one sounds interesting to you, then you should just go ahead and comment on the issue and ask for any help or clarification needed.
 F3D maintainers will see your comment and provide guidance as needed.
-You can also open your own issue or feature request and F3D maintainers will try to help you with it!

 You can then fix the issue in your side and contribute it to the F3D repository, by following the workflow described below.

 Another way to get started is to improve the documentation.

 F3D Development workflow

 F3D uses the gitlab flow.
 In a few words, here is how to contribute:

 - Create and push a feature branch on your fork containing new commits.

 - When it is ready for review or when you want to run the CI, create a pull request against

 - Once the PR is approved and CI comes back clean, a F3D maintainer will merge your pull request in the master branch